 Sens.
-Rand Paul of Kentucky, Mike Lee of Utah and Ted Cruz of Texas, dubbed an early draft "Obamacare Lite."
-On Tuesday, influential conservative groups — Heritage Action, FreedomWorks, the Club for Growth, Americans for Prosperity, and Freedom Partners — came out against the proposal.
+Rand Paul of Kentucky, Mike Lee of Utah and Ted Cruz of Texas dubbed an early draft "Obamacare Lite."
+Influential conservative groups — Heritage Action, FreedomWorks, the Club for Growth, Americans for Prosperity, and Freedom Partners — came out against the proposal.

 Moderate lawmakers, meanwhile, fear their constituents could lose access to health care while major groups, such as the American Medical Association and AARP, oppose the bill.

 Democrats, under pressure from their base to resist every part of Trump's agenda, are expected to lend little help.

-With no Democratic support, Republicans can't lose more than two votes in the Senate and 21 in the House.
+With no Democratic support, Republicans can't lose more than two votes in the Senate or 21 in the House.